 Do not photograph me

 We understand that not everyone wants to be in the spotlight, and we respect that.
-Either a wristband or a special lanyard will be available to signify “Do not photograph me”.
+A bright colored lanyard will be available to signify “Do not photograph me”.
 Our volunteer photography team has specific instructions not to photograph anyone wearing those.
 We will also post our photography guidelines onsite at the event so that other attendees are aware of this policy as well.

 Pronoun and communication stickers

-At the registration desk, attendees can find pronoun and communication stickers to put on their badges.
-Pronoun stickers indicate your preferred pronouns (they/them, she/her, he/him, etc.).
+At the registration desk, attendees can communication stickers to put on their badges.
 Communication stickers indicate your requested level of interaction with other attendees:

 - Green: open to communicate;